 If I had to choose between the two, of course, I’d choose the more luxurious ones!

-By the time you’ve ditched the adult diapers, you probably are still gonna be filling a little sore and raw down there.
+By the time you’ve ditched the disposable undies, you probably are still gonna be filling a little sore and raw down there.

 There will be NOTHING worse than a pair of panties that aren’t soft and breathable, trust me!